(Updated) CY8CKit-059 On Linux, Finally! Mac Monterey Issues.

 *) echo "unknown: $OSTYPE" ;;

 I tested it on Linux.
 It built, and cyelftool script ran wine on the cyefltool.exe causing the .elf file to be generated.
 Great!
 I launched a debug session with KitProg3.
 It worked!
-I launched a debug session with KitProg1 (using the modifications from the previous somaker.com posts).
+I launched a debug session with KitProg1 (using the modifications from the previous socmaker.com posts).
 It also worked!

 And the good thing is that you can keep your VM if you like your VM.
-This new insurance policy will not screw with your current medical, er, development, environment until you are ready.
-I highly recommend using a VM to host your development tools, as that tends to insulate you from Heavy Handed Corporations (HHC’s) that believe they know better than the owner of the computer.
+This new policy will not screw with your current medical, er, development, environment until you are ready.
+I highly recommend using a VM to host critical development tools, as doing that tends to insulate you from Heavy Handed Corporations (HHC’s) that believe they know better than the owner of the computer.

 I thought I wanted to work with PSOC4’s on Mac/Linux.
 I have tried several things to get VSCode build and debug of PSOC4, but it has always failed.
 Using kits available on Github, I have tried several things that are being reported as working.
 No luck so far, but I can be an idiot, so it may be my fault.

 My last experiences have included getting all the way to gdb talking to the PSOC4 chip, but unable to take control of the PSOC.
-After enough frustration, I always abandon the effort.
+After enough frustration, I abandon the effort.

 PSOC4 Is Typically Limited

 After doing a project with the PSOC4 (under PSOC Creator), I realized those devices are usually very limited on the inside.
 Since the PSOC4 family has very limited routing options and very small number of UDB’s, I have abandoned that work for now.
 PSOC5 is my best option.
 Most of the work I do has complex requirements.
 Hopefully Infineon will keep that marvelous device around.